Sreyan88/LipGER/README.md

 # LipGER
-Code for InterSpeech 2024 Paper: [LipGER: Visually-Conditioned Generative Error Correction for Robust Automatic Speech Recognition](https://arxiv.org/abs/2406.04432)
+This is the official repo for our paper [LipGER: Visually-Conditioned Generative Error Correction for Robust Automatic Speech Recognition](https://arxiv.org/abs/2406.04432) at InterSpeech 2024 which is selected for Oral presentation.

 ![Proposed Methodology](./assets/lip.jpg)